Raymond Ford: Ford vs. Kholmatov

 Ford was scheduled to face Otabek Kholmatov for the vacant WBA featherweight title in Verona, New York.
 He won the fight by TKO in the 12th round with only 7 seconds left in the round.
 Afterwards, it was revealed that during the fight Kholmatov had suffered an ACL tear.

 Ford vs. Ball

 Ford was scheduled to make the first defense of his WBA featherweight title against Nick Ball on June 1, 2024 in Riyadh, Saudi Arabia.
 Ford lost the fight by split decision.

 Super Featherweight

 Ford vs. Gonzalez

 Making his super featherweight debut, Ford defeated Orlando Gonzalez by unanimous decision, scoring two knockdowns during the fight, at Wells Fargo Center in Philadelphia, PA on November 9, 2024.

 Ford vs. Mattice

 Ford was scheduled to face Thomas Mattice for the WBA Continental North America super featherweight title at Boardwalk Hall in Atlantic City, New Jersey on April 12, 2025.
 Ford won the fight by unanimous decision, with 3 scorecards of 100–90.

 Ford vs. Nova

 On 16 August 2025, Ford defeated Abraham Nova by unanimous decision in Riyadh, Saudi Arabia, on the undercard of the Moses Itauma vs Dillian Whyte fight.

+Ford vs. Foster

+Ford challenged WBC super-featherweight champion O'Shaquie Foster at the Fertitta Center in Houston, Texas on 30 May 2026.
+He lost by majority decision with two of the ringside judges scoring the fight 118–110 and 116–112 in Foster's favour, while the third had it a 114–114 draw.